Organic search vs. paid search: how to increase traffic & conversions of both [two reporting templates included]

 Sounds quite challenging, huh?

 But don’t worry – Supermetrics and OIKIO Digital Performance Agency come to the rescue!
-Joona from OIKIO has kindly shared 2 free plug-and-play Google Sheets-based reporting templates together with the relevant use cases their team has created.
-After reading the article and trying out these Supermetrics-powered templates you should be well-equipped with the ideas on how you can improve both paid and organic performance.
+Joona from OIKIO has kindly shared a free plug-and-play Google Sheets-based reporting template together with the relevant use cases their team has created.
+After reading the article and trying out this Supermetrics-powered template you should be well-equipped with the ideas on how you can improve both paid and organic performance.

-By default, these templates use data from Google Search Console, Google Analytics and Google Ads.
+By default, this template uses data from Google Search Console and Google Ads.

-A few considerations from the creators before you can jump into using these templates.
+A few considerations from the creators before you can jump into using this template.
 Firstly, you have to keep in mind that Google Search Console data should be taken more as directional rather than the absolute truth: it is quite volatile by nature, especially outside of the first page of search results.

 In case you are not using Google Ads as a data source for the paid search data in the second template, it can be replaced with other platforms (Verizon Media native ads or Bing ads, for example).